AltinGruda/Automated-Log-Retrieval-Tool/README.md

-# Automated Log Retreival Tool
+# Automated Log Retrieval Tool

 A web-based tool to automate and simplify retrieving logcat logs from an Android device using Node.js, Express, React and ADBKit.